chainguard-dev/edu/content/chainguard/migration/migrating-php.md

 - `php-fileinfo`
 - `php-simplexml`

-You can run an ephemeral container with the `php -m` command to see a list of enabled extensions:
+You can run a temporary container with the `php -m` command to see a list of enabled extensions:

 ```shell
 docker run --rm --entrypoint php cgr.dev/chainguard/php -m
 ```

 To check for extensions available for installation, you can run a temporary container with the `dev` variant of a given image and use `apk` to search for packages.
-For instance, this will log you into an ephemeral container based on the `php:latest-dev` image:
+For instance, this will log you into a container based on the `php:latest-dev` image:

 ```shell
 docker run -it --rm --entrypoint /bin/sh --user root cgr.dev/chainguard/php:latest-dev